Gabby Petito's parents, Brian Laundrie's attorney appear in Florida court for hearing on fate of civil lawsuit

 The complaint alleges that Laundrie confessed to his parents on Aug.
 28 and that the Laundries hired lawyer Steve Bertolino, a longtime friend, on Sept.
 2.

-Bertolino and co-counsel Luka filed a motion to dismiss the suit.
+Bertolino and co-counsel Luka filed a motion to dismiss the suit prior to Wednesday's hearing.
 Luka argued in court on Wednesday that there was "no legal footing" for the cause of action against the Laundries.

 The Petito-Schmidt families "argue that the Laundries had an obligation, a duty to speak," Luka told the court.
 "In our society, under our laws, people are free not to speak."